AkshDesai04/Project-WatchDog/ReadMe.md

 Clone the repository onto your device.
 Create a file with the extension .vbs and write the following code to it
 `CreateObject("Wscript.Shell").Run "<Location of run.bat>",0,True`
+Save the above mentioned file to the location `C:\Users\<User Name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`
+Set the config.config file to your desired settings
+Project WatchDog will start running after a restart

 ## Road map
 ### Project progress